 Even the biggest fans of Chinese food may not be familiar with Buwei Yang Chao, but you have her to thank (in part) for helping popularize Chinese food in America—and for coining the terms stir fry and potsticker.
-There’s no time like International Women’s Day to get acquainted with her.
+Since May is Asian and Pacific Islander American Heritage Month, there’s no time like the present to learn more about her legacy.

 A Changing Culinary & Cultural Landscape

 The 1940s were both an innovative and tumultuous time for cuisine in America.
 The country was in the middle of World War II, meaning food was rationed, but at the same time, Americans’ relationship with dining started to evolve.
 In 1941, Gourmet magazine launched, bringing sophisticated tastes into homes across the nation.
 Just two years prior, the 1939 New York World’s Fair showcased cuisine from all over the world, which prompted many more Americans to start experimenting with international cookery in their own kitchens.